mwmckenzie/fast-csharp-ais-log-decoder/README.md

 - Extracts Repeat Binary Vals (00, 01, 10, 11)
 - Appends leftover binary data

+> MMSI Dictionary Example: 254947000

+- Format: MMSI (key)
+- Faster version of a simple list
+- Allows for easy expansion later if need arises for a lookup by MMSI

 ### Build Helper Dictionaries

 - Only run as a seperate/stand-alone process for testing and timing observations